wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 5.Can we add at a time only the "Floating Sidebar" OR "Social Share Buttons"?

-Yes,For do it you have need to enable at a time only one
+Yes,For do it you have need to enable at a time only one from both "Floating Sidebar" and "Social Share Buttons"

 == Screenshots ==